 Just as we saw in the book of Jonah, God is full of compassion and mercy for His creation.
 He is not a hateful God, trying to keep everyone He can out of heaven, but a loving Savior, who stands ready to forgive and save!

 Even warnings of coming judgment are intended to bring repentance and forgiveness.
-In fact, if you have read through the Old Testament this past year, you have seen how He extends mercy to the worst of the worst giving them every opportunity to repent and change.
+If you have read through the Old Testament this past year, you have seen how He extends mercy to the worst of the worst giving them every opportunity to repent and change.

 Proverbs 30.11-14: